14gollaher/Rock-Wall/README.md

 to use the application in production.

-While the application is accessible (but not tested) on other operating systems than Windows, these instructions only walktrough the database backup process on a Windows 10 OS - though the instructions will be similar, if not identical, to a Windows 7 or 8 OS.
+While the application is accessible (but not tested) on other operating systems than Windows, these instructions only walkthrough the database backup process on a Windows 10 OS - though the instructions will be similar, if not identical, to a Windows 7 or 8 OS.

 DESKTOP ENVIRONMENT:

-1. The desktop system must be used in Chrome, as other browsers do not have support for some features of the system and some elements are not optimzed for other browsers.
+1. The desktop system must be used in Chrome, as other browsers do not have support for some features of the system and some elements are not optimized for other browsers.
 The system was tested for release with Chrome version 57.0.2987.133.

 2. Touch events must be turned off for many features of this system.
 To do this:
 	a) In Chrome, enter the following URL into the search bar: "chrome://flags"